Childhood Education Teacher (1-6) Science and Environmental Education, M.S.Ed.

 Applicants who have not completed all the specific course requirements are given individual consideration and may be admitted with conditions, with the approval of the program head.

-A minimum grade point average of 3.00 in graduate courses is required to maintain matriculation.
+A minimum GPA of 3.00 in graduate courses is required to maintain matriculation.
 Students should note additional requirements found at the beginning of this section as well as in the sections “Admission” and “Academic Regulations and Procedures” of the Brooklyn College Bulletin of Graduate Programs.

 Degree Requirements